msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 &emsp; • Scrape the top 3,000 - 5,000 players for each boss (ETA ~2 weeks)

-&emsp; • Add a dashboard to visualize the top rotations used per boss with filters for kill time, N healers, spriest/innervate, etc. Export to a webapp
+&emsp; • Export analysis code to a webapp for general use.

 &emsp; • Add a dataset for Dreamstate spec